FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.6/Module 3 Lab.md

 +	In the table of contents, turn off the Circle layer by clicking the X, to see southeastern Kansas, the location where the x and y origins intersect.
 +	Turn on the Intersection Point layer by clicking the empty box to the left of the name and turning on the X, to see where the x and y origins intersect.

+###### (If your Intersection point is beneath the US, Double click on the "Intersection Point" title in the table of contents.
+You should arrive at the "General" tab under the Layer properties window, there look under "coordinate reference system" and if it isnt already set to "ModifiedUSAContiguous_LambertConformalConic" switch it.You can do this by clicking on the specify button on the side and selecting the desired CRS.

 In Figure below, a white circle with a centered, black dot illustrates the intersection of the x and y origins.
 At this intersection in the view, the x and y coordinates are 0.00, 0.00.
 As you move to the northeast, both the x and y coordinates are positive.
 You can view the coordinates of your mouse cursor in the bottom-right corner of QGIS.
 Figure above shows an example.